 '''

-unix> mkdir ghostTown
+$ mkdir ghostTown

-unix> cd ghostTown/
+$ cd ghostTown/

-unix> ls -a
+$ ls -a

-. . . .
+. ..

 '''

-If you type cd .., you are taken to the parent directory of your cwd; this path is relative to your cwd.
-If you type cd ., you will stay put in the directory you are now occupying.
+If you type cd ..., you are taken to the parent directory of your cwd; this path is relative to your cwd.
 Any path that is not absolute is relative.
 When you are navigating in your home directory, you are mostly using relative paths.
 Note that any relative path can also be represented as an absolute path.